orakle/matlab_physioset/+physioset/+import/README.md

 classes lower in the hierarchy.
 Class [abstract_physioset_import][abs-phys-imp] defines a set of properties common across all data importers.
-At the bottom of the hierarchy are the concrete data importer classes that can be instantiated to generate [physioset][physioset] objects from various raw data formats.
+At the bottom of the hierarchy are the concrete data importer classes that can be instantiated, and used to generate [physioset][physioset] objects from various raw data formats.

 [abs-phys-imp]: ./abstract_physioset_import.md